pietgeursen/conways_c/README.md

 ## Learning objectives

 - understand the difference between passing values by copy of by reference.
+- intro to memory management and use the `malloc` function.
 - get comfortable with the two step process of compiling and running and the errors that can happen at each stage.
 - define and call functions in c.
-- intro to memory management and use the `malloc` function.
+- write code against tests written in the google-test framework.

 ## Pointers and pointer syntax.